 Stage 4: Identity Acceptance

-This is the stage where individuals fully accept themselves as gay.
+This is the stage of coming out where individuals fully accept themselves as gay.
 They are comfortable with their sexuality, and they no longer feel the need to hide it from others.
 They may start to get involved in the LGBTQ+ community, and they may become an advocate for gay rights.

 Stage 5: Identity Pride